ReSearchITEng/kubeadm-playbook/README.md

 - https://github.com/gluster/gluster-kubernetes/blob/master/vagrant/ -> it's much more simple, no ingress, helm, addons, proxy support, and persistent volumes only using glusterfs.
 Entire project is only focused on CentOS.
 - https://github.com/kubernetes-incubator/kubespray & https://github.com/kubernetes/kops (amazon) -> Neither of them used the official installtion tool: kubeadm; Updates: as of 2019 kubespray accepts kubeadm (to be checked if kubespray was fully redesigned around kubeadm or adopted as an option).
 As of May 2019: our projects accepts also master-HA using only kubeadm 1.14, with no other "magic" around.

+## Bonus goodies:
+other_tools/ hold scripts like k8s cli which installs easily kubectx, krew, kubeval, etc.
+The docs folder hold info on how to secure cluster using operators in an elegant manner (along with aqua's set of security tests)

 PRs are accepted and welcome.

 PS: work inspired from: @sjenning - and the master ha part from @mbert.
 PRs & suggestions from: @carlosedp - Thanks.